 'Look,' she says, 'there's a rat.'

-'That's not a rat,' I respond.
-'That's a fucking bear.'
+bear.'
 As with all animals in Martinique, this particular rodent seems to have been on a strict diet of vitamins for the past five years.
 He could well be Hulk Hogan if he were only wearing a yellow shirt and looked a little more stupid.
 He stands on his hind legs - an imposing vision - until he sees us.
 He then assumes an expression not of fear but of polite shock: how can these people be so rude as to get in his way?
 Really no manners at all in this university nowadays, are there?
 It then scuttles - gallops thunderingly more like it - away in disgust.

 The resolution I was feeling within me earlier has, by now, passed from being firm to becoming concrete.
 That's it, I tell myself.
 The bureaucracy is going to have to wait.
 I've got to find myself a house before anything.